Solar in Regina, Saskatchewan – Asking the Questions and Choosing the right system for your needs.

 Is roof pitch an issue?
 The pitch is definitely a factor and you’ll lose min.
 2% production with every 5 degree deviation.
 Equipment choices and combinations will determine the best output for your needs.

 Can you produce a roof plan to show me where my panels will be placed?
-This can be a good idea as you’ll be looking at the system for many years to come; you definitely want it installed in a way that looks good.
+This can be a good idea as you’ll be looking at the system for many years to come; you definitely want it laid out in a way that looks good.
+With this stated, software programs can measure in-accurately in Saskatchewan due to satellites not paying a great deal of detail to our areas.
+A physical on site measurement of the location is the best.
 Make sure you agree on the location.
 Plenty of times we have seen a “online, virtual” drawing done but the installation looks nothing like the plan.

 What direction will the panels face and what affect will this have on power production?
 Due South gets the most sun during the day.
 However, just about any angle or orientation can accommodate your power needs.
 This is where equipment choices and combinations become critical.